minus5/examples-services/README.md

 ## Routing antipatterns

-Other message queuing systems support plenty of others routing patterns.
+Other message queuing systems support plenty of other routing patterns.
 However, one should be aware that complex routing algoritms have been recognized as an **antipattern** in microservice architecture.
 Messaging component should be kept as *dumb* as possible; *smart* parts of tha application shoud be moved to the endpoints ([pictures by Martin Fowler](https://www.youtube.com/watch?v=wgdBVIX9ifA)).

 <img src="./images/nsq-smarts1.png" height=270/>
 <img src="./images/nsq-smarts2.png" height=270/>

 ## Distributed messaging

-Crucial propery of NSQ is that it is **distributed** system.
-This prevents it from becoming single point of failure.
+Very important propery of NSQ is that it is **distributed**.
+This prevents it from introducing single point of failure.
 Basic components of NSQ system are:

 - *nsqd* - messaging node
 - *nsqlookupd* - discovery node (messaging DNS)